mrac/decoupled-styling-css-in-js/README.md

 1. UI components styles are isolated (no name-conflicts, no chance to break)
 2. No implicit dependencies to styles
+3. UI components should be decoupled from each other, as far as possible

 ### Setup